Chapter 44 : Goosebumps

 “It’s just weird,” I murmured, fascinated by my reflection and the stranger inside it.
 When I moved, the stranger moved.
 When I twitched or turned or raised my eyebrows, so did she.
 “I look completely different.”

+Dom arched a cool, cocky eyebrow.
 “That’s kind of the point, isn’t it?”
-Dom arched an eyebrow.

-Dom mussed my hair one last time and stepped back, surveying my appearance with an air of decided approval.
-We fell into a comfortable silence – just like old times – as Dom started to pack up her make-up case and I continued to scrutinize the mirror, unable to fully believe what I was seeing.
+Dom ruffled my hair one last time and stepped back, surveying my appearance with an air of decided approval.
+We fell into a comfortable silence — just like old times — as she started to pack up her make-up case and I continued to scrutinize the mirror, unable to fully believe what I was seeing.

-“You and James had sex,” Dom said suddenly, her eyes trained determinedly on the colorful compacts and tubes in her case.
+“You and James had sex,” Dom said suddenly, her eyes trained determinedly on the colorful compacts and jumble of tubes in her case.
 It wasn’t phrased like a question.
-It was a statement of fact, like ‘the sky is blue’ or ‘those jeans do make your butt look fat.’
+It was a statement of fact, said much the same way you might declare, ‘the sky is blue’ or ‘those jeans do make your butt look fat.’
 There was no room for argument.

 My jaw fell and I whirled around, tearing my gaze away from my reflection to gape at Dom.
-She was purposely not looking at me, organizing her case with a practiced nonchalance.
+She was purposely not looking at me, organizing her case with a practiced air of nonchalance.

 I had no idea what to say.